 The iPhone 7 Plus is far from perfect.
 It's lacking in sharpness, low light capabilities and edge recognition.
 However, that's only when comparing it to a full frame DSLR, which isn't really a fair comparison.
 When you compare this camera to other smartphone cameras on the market, I would say it is definitely in the top three, if not the best.

 Portrait mode is a great tool for creatives and content creators.
 If you run a blog, have a large Instagram following, or just like taking photos, the iPhone 7 Plus is the best camera you will ever have in your pocket!
 Below you will find a few more photos I have taken with Portrait Mode.
 Enjoy and please share this article if it has helped you at all!
-And make sure to follow me on Instagram and Snapchat for more articles, tips, tricks and awesome photos posted daily!
+And make sure to follow me on Instagram for more articles, tips, tricks and awesome photos posted daily!

 Last weekend I did something I have never done before.
 My wife and I were feeling rather adventurous.
 It had been a long time since we had a family vacation and it is always hard to find time to go somewhere simply for the purpose of relaxing.
 We decided we wanted to take a short weekend trip.